Read time 5 minutes

-Both the applications have their own specifications and specialties, and they are not compatible with each other.
-VMware software uses VMDK file format to store virtual disks, whereas Microsoft Hyper-V uses VHD format.
-So, many times there comes a situation when you might need to convert VMDK to VHD file format.
+Each of these applications possesses its unique specifications and strengths, and they are not inherently compatible with one another.
+VMware software employs the VMDK file format for storing virtual disks, while Microsoft Hyper-V relies on the VHD format.
+Consequently, situations may arise where there is a need to convert VMDK files to the VHD file format.

 In this article, we will discuss VMDK and VHD files, and how you can convert VMDK files to VHD format.
 But, before that let’s see what VMDK and VHD file is.